How to Wash Your Windows

-Ideally, the windows in your home should be thoroughly cleaned at least once a year, if not twice a year.
-Windows give us a taste of the outdoors and bring light into the home, but only if we can actually see through them.
+Ideally, the windows in your home should be thoroughly cleaned on a regular basis or at the very least once if not twice a year.
+Windows give us a taste of the outdoors and bring natural light and sunshine into the home, but enjoyable only if we can actually see through them.

 Using a dusting brush attachment, vacuum the interior side of the windowsills and frames.